sts10/sts10.github.io/_posts/2021-10-27-starship-prompt.markdown

 ## Questions partially answered

-My two main questions before installing Starship were: (1) What would happen to all my prompt work in my bashrc file?; and (2) what about my terminal colors?
+My two main questions before installing Starship were:

+_What would happen to all my prompt work in my bashrc file?_

-1. Since the init BASH line is at the way end of my bashrc, I think Starship quietly supersedes all that Bash color code at the top of this post.
+Since the init BASH line is at the way end of my bashrc, I think Starship quietly supersedes all that Bash color code at the top of this post.
 This is pretty much ideal, since I can now either keep it as a fall back for if/wehn Starship is not installed, or remove it, cleaning up my bashrc file that's already very long.

+_What about my terminal colors?_

-2. It seems like Starship generally kept the hex color codes I set in my terminal's settings, which is good, though it definitely uses some colors I don't recognize.
+It seems like Starship generally kept the hex color codes I set in my terminal's settings, which is good, though it definitely uses some colors I don't recognize.
 These are likely colors I set in my terminal config but haven't seen in years.
 (It would be cool if Starship also somehow took care of these colors for you, but it's also fine that they don't.)

 ## First impressions